Thomas Daniell: India

 Thomas and William Daniell sailed from Gravesend on 7 April 1785, arriving in Calcutta via Whampoa in China early in 1786.
 In July of that year, Daniell announced, in an advertisement in the Calcutta Chronicle, his intention to publish a set of views of the city.
 Executed in etching and aquatint and hand-coloured by local painters, the twelve plates were completed in late 1788.
 In November of that year Daniell wrote to Ozias Humphrey "I was obliged to stand Painter Engraver Copper-smith Printer and Printers Devil myself.
 It was a devilish undertaking but I was determined to see it through at all events."

 On 3 September 1788, the Daniells set out on a tour of north-west India leaving Calcutta by boat along the River Ganges, travelling as far as Srinagar (in the District of Garwhal, Uttrakhand), where they arrived in May 1789.
 Thomas and his nephew spent 1790 and 1791 in the town of Bhagalpur (now in the Indian state of Bihar) with the orientalist and amateur artist Samuel Davis, whom Thomas had first met during his apprenticeship in London.
 They made many stops on their return journey, not arriving back in Calcutta until February 1792.
+In April 1789, Daniell and his nephew travelled northward from Kanpur to Delhi, enchanted by Mughal architecture.
+They then explored the mountains of Garhwal, becoming among the first Europeans to visit and document the region through their artwork.

 On 10 March 1792 the Daniells left Calcutta once more, this time for Madras (now Chennai), reaching it on the 29th of the same month.
 They left Madras after only 11 days, having hired the services of a considerable retinue, including two palanquins and their bearers, taking a route which more or less followed that of the British army which had defeated Tipu Sultan the previous year.
 They were back in Madras in January 1793.
 A briefer third tour took them through western India.
 They left Madras in the middle of February 1793 and reached Bombay the following month.
 In May 1793 the Daniells left India and returned to England, reaching home in September 1794.